Champion me to th’ utterance

 The effects of this dynamic are visible across higher education, where educational judgement can drift towards consumer sentiment and preference satisfaction.

 Some forms of responsiveness are plainly necessary.
-Universities should respond when students identify inaccessible materials, confusing assessment briefs, unreasonable bunching of deadlines, inadequate feedback, poor communication, discriminatory environments, or insufficient study space.
+Universities should respond when students identify problems such as confusing assessment guidelines, inadequate feedback, poor communication, or insufficient study space.
 In these cases, student testimony can reveal real failures in teaching, support, or institutional design.

 But other forms of unresponsiveness may be educationally responsible.
-A university may need to preserve intellectual difficulty even when it is unpopular; maintain demanding standards even when they depress satisfaction scores; require engagement with unfamiliar or unsettling material; resist redesigning curricula around short-term employability fashions; or refuse to treat ease, convenience, and enjoyment as direct measures of educational quality.
+A university may need to preserve intellectual difficulty even when it is unpopular; maintain demanding standards even when they depress satisfaction scores; or require engagement with unfamiliar or unsettling material.

 When institutions elevate unexamined preference into a quasi-authoritative Student Voice, at least three consequences can follow: